CompAndSave/hugo-decap-cas/content/posts/how-to-fix-hp-printer-offline-on-windows-and-mac.md

 Step 4: To clear the queue, either press **"Command + A"** to select all and **"Command + delete"** to cancel, or click **"Printer"** in the menu bar and select **"Cancel All Documents."**

-Reset Printing Queue Manager:
+### Reset Printing Queue Manager:

 Windows and Mac have a service that manages the print queue, which can have issues and cause printer offline problems.
 Resetting this service can help fix it.

-For Windows
+***For Windows***

-Step 1: Search "services" in Windows' search taskbar and select "Services."
+**Step 1:** Search **"services"** in Windows' search taskbar and select **"Services."**

-Step 2: Scroll to "Print Spooler," click it, and look for "Restart the service options".
-Alternatively, right-cick "Print Spooler" and choose the "Restart" option.
+**Step 2:** Scroll to **"Print Spooler,"** click it, and look for **"Restart the service options"**.
+Alternatively, right-cick **"Print Spooler"** and choose the **"Restart"** option.

+***For Mac***

+**Step 1:** Click **Apple** menu, select **"System Settings,"** then choose **"Printers & Scanners."**

+**Step 2:** Right-click an empty space, and choose **"Reset printing system."**

+**Step 3:** A confirmation pop-up will appear, letting you know that resetting the printing system will remove all printers.
+To continue, click the **"Reset"** button.

+***Note:** If prompted, enter your administrator password and click the **"OK"** button.*

+**Step 4:** Once the printing system is reset, you can re-add your printers by clicking the "+" button in the Printers & Scanners window and following the instructions on the screen.

+## 4. Update Printer Drivers

+### Disable Use Printer Offline Mode

+It's common to have HP printer offline error with corrupted printer drivers.
+So, if your printer has out-of-date drivers, it may be a reason for poor printing experience.
+In this case, the above method will not work.
+You will need to get new and updated printer drivers.

+***For Windows***

+**Step 1:** Open the run box by pressing the Window key+ R.

+**Step 2:** Type "devmgmt.msc" and press Enter for Device Manager.

+**Step 3:** Now, click printers or print queues.

+Step 4: Right-click on the printer to pick update driver.

+Step 5: Select automatic search for drivers and check if the printer is listed.

+Step 6: If listed, click Update to install drivers.

 For Mac

-Step 1: Click Apple menu, select "System Settings," then choose "Printers & Scanners."
+Step 1: Go to the Apple menu and select "System Preferences."

-Step 2: Right-click an empty space, and choose "Reset printing system."

-Step 3: A confirmation pop-up will appear, letting you know that resetting the printing system will remove all printers.
-To continue, click the "Reset" button.

-Note: If prompted, enter your administrator password and click the "OK" button.

-Step 4: Once the printing system is reset, you can re-add your printers by clicking the "+" button in the Printers & Scanners window and following the instructions on the screen.
+Step 2: Then, click Software Update.

+Step 3: Check the printer's list for updates.

+Step 4: If listed, click Update to install drivers.

+## Wrapping Up

+In summary, this detailed guide offers solutions on how to fix HP printer offline issues.
+It covers basic checks for cable and network problems, as well as situations where the printer shows as offline while being connected to the correct WiFi network.

+Still asking, "Why is my HP printer offline?" even after following our shared tips above, don't hesitate to seek help from your printer's manufacturer or knowledgeable experts.
+They can help further if our tips haven't done the trick.

+For more articles and useful tips, visit our website.
+For concerns and inquiries, call our toll-free number: 1-833-465-6888.
+Our support is available Monday to Friday, 6am-4pm PT.
+Happy printing!